SutroOrg/react-exercise/README.md

 ### Notes

- - The `TreeNode` type cannot be modified, since it should be considered an external type
+ - The `TreeNode` & `TreeRoot` types cannot be modified, since it should be considered an external type
  - The example tree should also be considered external; imagine, if you like, that we received it from a `fetch` call.
- - The component can assume that the tree that gets passed in is valid and compliant with the defined types
+ - You can assume that the tree that gets passed in is valid and compliant with the defined types
  - You can assume that the `TreeRoot` always contains at least one `TreeNode`
+ - Expanding and collapsing of tree nodes are out of scope

 ## Part Two